aragon/simple-storage-example-plugin/README.md

 ### Pre Requisites

 Before being able to run any command, you need to create a `.env` file and set a BIP-39 compatible mnemonic as an environment variable.
+To test the contracts against the current Aragon ethereum mainnet version, you must also set an Infura API key.
 You can follow the example in `.env.example`.
 If you don't already have a mnemonic, you can use this [website](https://iancoleman.io/bip39/) to generate one.
+If you don't already an Infura API key, you can sign up for [Infura ] https://app.infura.io/login.

 Then, proceed with installing dependencies: